GarthArts/gdaniels.tech/README.md

 This is my personal student/professional portfolio.
-It was created by modifying the free bootstrap template "Kross" byu Themefisher, which you can download [here.](https://github.com/themefisher/kross/archive/main.zip)
+It was created by modifying the free bootstrap template "Kross" by Themefisher, which you can download [here.](https://github.com/themefisher/kross/archive/main.zip)

-eee

 <!-- installation -->
 ### Basic Usages